bastings/nlp1-2017-projects/lm/milestone.md

 # Project Milestone

-## Generic Goals for next thursday:
+## Generic Goals for next Thursday:

-- You have your research questions clear
+- You have your research question(s) clear
 - You have read and understood all relevant literature
 - You have at least one baseline ready (with results)